 Article I of this document contains the general administrative framework for the Regulations.
 It is designed to provide general information regarding the purpose of the Regulations and how the Regulations function.
-It provides overall context, but is less important to individual applications than other Sections.
+It provides overall context but is less important to individual applications than other Sections.

 Article II, which establishes the zoning districts, constitutes the functional heart of the document.
 It is generally the best place for anyone considering an application to start reviewing the Regulations.
 Article II and the zoning map establish a zoning district for each portion of town, the uses that will be allowed in each district and specific setback and other Regulations governing where uses may take place on a specific parcel.
 Applicants should use the zoning map and text in Article II to determine in which zoning district their parcel lies.
-Once they have identified the district, they should review the Regulations to identify the types of uses or development allowed in the district, to determine whether their desired use or development is allowed in the district, and if so, what procedure they will need to follow to apply.
-Next they should determine the specific dimensional setbacks that govern where the use or development sits on the property.
+Once they have identified the district, they should review the Regulations to identify the types of uses or development allowed in the district, to determine whether their desired use or development is allowed in the specific dimensional setbacks that govern where the use or development sits on the property.
 Lastly, they should look for references to other portions of these Regulations that apply to their proposed use.

 Article III governs the permitting process an applicant will need to go through to develop or use their property in the manner proposed in their application.
 Article III starts by listing exempt uses or development not subject to these Regulations and therefore not requiring a permit.
 If the use or development an applicant plans is not exempt, it will require a permit.
-The applicant will need to read Article III, or speak with the Zoning Administrator to determine the process they need to follow to apply for a permit.
+The applicant will need to read Article III or speak with the Zoning Administrator to determine the process they need to follow to apply for a permit.
 These Regulations have two general review processes:

-An administrative review process for uses listed as "Permitted Uses" within the district are specifically given to the Zoning Administrator to review; or

-A more complicated review process for commercial uses or larger development proposals conducted by the Planning Commission or ZBA, bodies that act in deciding whether a permit application satisfies these Regulations.
+- An administrative review process for uses listed as "Permitted Uses" within the district are specifically given to the Zoning Administrator to review; or - A more complicated review process for commercial uses or larger development proposals conducted by the Development Review Board, where it decides whether a permit application satisfies these Regulations.

 In all cases, once an applicant has developed an idea of what they would like to do, where in Bristol they desire to do it and whether or not it is exempt from zoning, the best place for an applicant to start is with the Zoning Administrator.
 The Zoning Administrator serves as the front door for all zoning, subdivision or flood hazard area development or uses in the Town of Bristol.
 In addition to reviewing specific applications, the Zoning Administrator must also help applicants to understand and develop a proper application to request the type of use or development they are proposing and direct the applicant to the proper review process.
-Lastly, Article III also establishes the hearing requirements for all applications going before the Planning Commission or ZBA.
+Lastly, Article III also establishes the hearing requirements for all applications going before the Development Review Board.
 Although applicants may apply for different development or uses, these Regulations are intended to ensure that each applicant, and all people interested in the application, receive consistent and fair treatment.